 An adult Great Dane is too skinny when there is prominent protruding of bone such as ribs, hips, and spine as well as the appearance of a sunken abdomen within the rib cage.
 These signs indicate that a dog is too skinny and determination from a vet can confirm this.
 Great Danes like all dogs grow at different rates and their weights vary from the average weight estimates at different ages.
 The average weight of an adult Great Dane ranges between 140 to 175 pounds and being 30 to 32 inches tall for male dogs while females are usually 110 to 140 pounds and are 28 to 30 inches tall.

-Some reasons can lead to this in a Great Dane puppy but usually, this is normal because puppies grow at different rates and can fall below the average weight estimates for the age.
+Some reasons can lead to this in a Great Dane but usually, this is normal because individual dogs grow at different rates and can fall below the average weight estimates for the age.

-With this determination from a vet, as a puppy owner, you can be well assured that your puppy is doing well even if they are slightly skinny.
+With this determination from a vet, as a Great Dane owner, you can be well assured that your dog is doing well even if they are slightly skinny.

-I hope this article helped you know why a Great Dane puppy can look so skinny if being skinny is normal for a puppy, what is considered too skinny for an adult Great Dane, causes of slow weight gain in puppies, and what to avoid doing as well as what to feed a Great Dane puppy for healthy weight gain.
+By knowing why a Great Dane or puppy can look so skinny, what is considered too skinny for an adult Great Dane, what causes slow weight gain in puppies, and what to avoid you can help your Great Dane gain healthy weight.